vishnupadmanabhan/articles/_posts/2015-10-25-desktop-apps-with-electron-1.markdown

 Voila!

+##Why does this matter?

+Programming started for desktop and then evolved when web came into existance.
+Ever since, there has been a clear division between developers - desktop, web and mobile developers.
+But bringing web technologies to desktop gives web developers an opportunity to explore the desktop space as well.

+So, that is how simple it is to create a simple desktop app using Electron.
+Though our app does not do anything complex right now, it is a good start where we learn how to create a simple window which works across various platforms.
 In the next post in the series, we'll see how to create multiple windows in an Electron app.